New Florida gun law used on brother of Parkland school shooter

 The school called parents with a message about new after-school security plans, WSVN reported.

-Florida Gov. Rick Scott on Tuesday offered to provide extra security at the school following several unrelated incidents — a deputy was suspended for appearing to fall asleep on duty there, two students were charged for allegedly bringing weapons to campus, and another student for allegedly making a threat of violence on social media.
+Florida Gov. Rick Scott on Tuesday offered to provide extra security at the school after several unrelated incidents: A deputy was suspended for appearing to fall asleep on duty there, two students were charged for allegedly bringing weapons to campus, and another student for allegedly making a threat of violence on social media.

 Zachary Cruz was ordered by the court to wear an ankle monitor.
 He has also been instructed to have no contact with Stoneman Douglas students or staff, to stay at least a mile away from the school and to have no contact with his brother.